Savi's warbler: Description

 The upper-parts of Savi's warbler are a uniform dark reddish-brown, sometimes with a slight greenish tinge.
 It has indistinct buff eye-stripes, dark lores and pale brown ear-coverts.
 The brown beak is slender and the irises are also brown.
 The chin, throat and belly are whitish-buff and the rest of the underparts sandy brown.
 In the breeding season, both upper-parts and underparts are slightly paler.
 The legs are brown.
 The bird is around 14 cm long.

 The song is a trill very similar to that of the grasshopper warbler but slightly lower pitched and less prolonged.
 It is often preceded by a series of low ticks which gradually merge into the trill.
 The bird sings from high on a reed head with open beak and vibrating throat.
 Both males and females sing.

 Behaviour

-The Savi's warbler moults into its breeding plumage before returning to its summer range.
+Savi's warbler moults into its breeding plumage before returning to its summer range.
 On arrival at the wetlands, the birds flit among the reeds and undergrowth and are seldom seen, but on establishing territories, they climb to the top of reeds and sing from prominent positions.
 They feed on insects such as flies, beetles, moths, grubs and damselflies.
 Small worms are also believed to be taken.
 After breeding the birds disperse somewhat to less densely vegetated fens, moult into their winter plumage and depart on their migration.
 Little is known of their habits in their winter quarters but they occupy similar swampy areas, have been seen in cornfields and may feed and roost in small flocks.